hasura/graphql-engine/docs/graphql/manual/auth/authentication/unauthenticated-access.rst

 No auth setup
 ^^^^^^^^^^^^^

-With no auth setup, every request without the admin-secret header is considered an unauthenticated request.
+With no auth setup, every request without the admin secret header is considered an unauthenticated request.

 You can use the env variable ``HASURA_GRAPHQL_UNAUTHORIZED_ROLE`` or the ``--unauthorized-role`` flag to set a role for unauthenticated (non-logged in) users.
 See :ref:`server_flag_reference` for more details